 Prices start from £5.99 for a quarterly subscription and £21.99 for an annual subscription.

 Publishing in literary magazines is a fantastic way to curate your best poetry for future collections.
-We welcome poetry from new and established writers; we will be accepting poetry for our Summer 2021 issue from April 2021.
+We welcome poetry from new and established writers; we are accepting poetry for our Winter 2021 issue now until July 21st 2021.

 Find our more about becoming a published poet.
 Read our latest post How to become a poet: 5 tips for new writers from underrepresented backgounds